Real Estate Lawyer Naperville IL

 The Closing

-The closing process can be confusing and complex to the buyer and seller.
-Those present at the closing often include the buyer and seller, their respective attorneys, the title closer (representative of the title company), an attorney for any lending institution, and the real estate broker.
-There may also be last minute disputes about delivering possession and personal property or the adjustment of various costs, such as fuel and taxes.
-If you are the only person there without a lawyer, your rights may be at risk.
+Navigating the closing procedure can be intricate and bewildering for both the buyer and seller.
+Attendees commonly include the buyer and seller, their respective legal representatives, the title closer (a representative from the title company), an attorney representing any lending institution involved, and the real estate broker.
+Occasionally, disputes may arise last-minute concerning possession or personal property delivery, as well as the adjustment of various expenses like fuel and taxes.
+If you find yourself at the closing without legal representation, your rights may be vulnerable.

 Buying or Selling a House?
 An Attorney Can Help